 In this article, we describe how you can discover and segment-

-- Total number of users granting/blocking web push permission
+- Number of users who have granted web push permission on your website

-- Number of web push subscription events occurring in a specified time
+- Number of users subscribing to web push in a specified time duration

-- Number of users modifying Web Push Permissions
+- Number of users receiving and clicking Web Push notifications

-Do ensure you have already integrated web push as mentioned here.
+Do ensure that you have already integrated web push as mentioned here.

 MoEngage identifier for this event is "Web User Subscribed".
 You can leave the attribute field empty.

-MoEngage identifier for this case is "Web Migrated User".
-You can run the following segmentation query to get this count.
+MoEngage identifier for this event is "Web User Unsubscribed".
+You can leave the attribute field empty.

 In case you have any queries, you can always raise a support request from "Need Help?" drop-down.